Bicycle Cover? Which One Should You Choose?

 • taped or heat-sealed seams

-Which size should you choose?
+What size should you choose?

-If you are unsure about which size to choose, you can find help in our guide: Bicycle cover - find the right size.
+If you are unsure which size to choose, you can find help in our guide: Bicycle cover – find the right size.

-Advantages of a larger cover:
+Benefits of a larger cover:

-• easier to get over the bike
+• easier to put over the bike

-See our selection of:
+See our range of:

 Ventilation

-Also read our guide to maintenance and care .
+Also read our guide to maintenance and care.

-Elastic or cords
+Elastic or drawstrings

 Storm straps